MolSSI-Education/periodic-table/elements/florine.md

 title: florine
 ---

-Florine has atomic number 9.
+Florine has atomic number 9 and is the most electronegative element (3.98).